 - We encourage you to leave your pets at home.
 If you must bring them, they must remain in the vehicle.

 Custer State Park has had a long tradition of using private citizens to help with its annual buffalo roundup.
 The orientation and roundup will include two days of riding.
 Thursday's orientation ride allows riders to get oriented to the terrain and the buffalo.
-Friday, we will drive the herd about 5 miles into the corrals.
-This is a high profile public event, with as many as 20,000+ spectators present on Roundup morning.
+On Friday, we will drive the herd about 5 miles into the corrals.
+This is a high-profile public event, with as many as 20,000+ spectators present on Roundup morning.

 This can be very strenuous work for riders and horses.
 The terrain is steep and often rocky.
 This is not a trail ride.
 For your safety and the safety of others:

 - Horses should be shod.